 If you are looking for a counselor, don't hesitate to contact me on the Word of Hope website (link on this blog intro), and I will refer you to a trusted counseling organization.

 If you are looking for training/equipping, I am unable to offer any at this time.

 Thank you for your patience!

 Be sure to follow my social media sites for current status and updated announcements.
 The links are here on this page.

-To learn more about Word of Hope Ministries, Biblical Counseling, and Mentor Training (and resources I offer), be sure to visit Word of Hope Ministries website, too.
+To learn more about Word of Hope Ministries and Biblical Counseling, be sure to visit Word of Hope Ministries website, too.

 I pray that you are staying safe and healthy in this season!
 May God richly bless you.